 Well, what does it matter whether jurists in Yemen decide to cite U.S. precedent?

 Our founding document was written to create a United States.
 The laws passed in the 221 years since it was ratified were meant to govern Americans.
 Anyone who wants to live under Sudanese law is free to move.
-Yet for more than two centuries, the line to get into the U.S. has been far longer than the line to get out.
-We’re doing something right.
+Yet for more than two centuries, the line to get into the U.S. has been far longer than the line to get

 In a recent paper from The Heritage Foundation, international law expert Steven Groves suggested several questions Sotomayor ought to be asked during her hearings.